Don't do Agile, be agile

 But to do this, it requires that your sprint lead / scrum master needs to be good at keeping the conversations on-topic and facilitating the meeting well, which is a skill to hone.

 (Aside: one thing I love about my team at Elastic is that we're globally distributed, so no synchronous standup!
-Instead we post updates in a GitHub Discussion throughout our days, allowing us to add as much detail as we need, and allowing following up with edits/new updates through the day)
+Instead we post updates in a GitHub Discussion throughout our days, allowing us to add as much detail as we need, and allowing following up with edits/new updates through the day - I've added more details here)

 People over process